 This Is How Your Body Makes New Blood

-Histone Octamer in biology, histones are highly basic proteins abundant in LYSINE & ARGiNiNE residues that are found in eukaryotic cell nuclei and in most Archaeal phyla.
+Histone Octamer in biology, histones are highly basic proteins abundant in LYSINE C6H14N2O2 & ARGiNiNE C6H14N4O2 residues that are found in eukaryotic cell nuclei and in most Archaea phyla.
 Histones have globular central domains with lysine- and arginine-rich C and N termini these termini make extensive contact with the nucleosomal DNA Lysine is an essential amino acid needed in the human diet Arginine is considered to be a conditionally essential amino acid Lysine and arginine are abundant amino acids in histones, histones are proteins that help organize DNA in cells.
 Lysine & Arginine amino acids give histones a positive charge that helps histones bind to DNA's negative charge.
 Histone lysine & arginine residues can be modified by acetylation, citrullination, methylation, ubiquitination & sumoylation these modifications are a major epigenetic mechanism for controlling gene expression.
 Enzymes that disrupt histones have been linked to a number of human diseases, including cancer, heart disease & diabetes - Histones act as spools around which DNA winds to create structural units called nucleosomes.
 Nucleosomes in turn wrap into 30-nanometer fibers that form tightly packed chromatin.
 Histones prevent DNA from becoming tangled and protect it from DNA damage.
 In addition, histones play important roles in gene regulation and DNA replication.
 Without histones, unwound DNA in chromosomes would be very long.
 For example, each human cell has about 1.8 meters of DNA if completely stretched out; however, when wound about histones, this length is reduced to about 9 micrometers (0.09 mm) of 30 nm diameter chromatin fibers.
 There are five families of histones, which are designated H1/H5 (linker histones), H2, H3, and H4 (core histones).
 The nucleosome core is formed of two H2A-H2B dimers and a H3-H4 tetramer.
 Histones are best known as major components of the nucleosome structure in eukaryotic cells, contributing to gene transcription regulation.
-They are characteristically classified into two groups: lysine (Lys)-rich histones (H1, H2A, and H2B) and arginine (Arg)-rich histones (H3 and H4).
-The tight wrapping of DNA around histones, is to a large degree, a result of electrostatic attraction between the positively charged histones and negatively charged phosphate backbone of DNA.
+They are characteristically classified into two groups: lysine (Lys) histones (H1, H2A, and H2B) and arginine (Arg) histones (H3 and H4).
+The tight wrapping of DNA around histones, is to a large degree, a result of electrostatic attraction between the positively charged histones & negatively charged phosphate backbone of DNA.
 Histones may be chemically modified through the action of enzymes to regulate gene transcription.
-The most common modifications are the methylation of arginine or lysine residues or the acetylation of lysine.
+The most common modifications are the methylation of arginine or lysine residues or the acetylation of lysine C6H14N2O2.
 Methylation can affect how other proteins such as transcription factors interact with the nucleosomes.
-Lysine acetylation eliminates a positive charge on lysine thereby weakening the electrostatic attraction between histone and DNA, resulting in partial unwinding of the DNA, making it more accessible for gene expression.
-In all, histones make five type of interactions with DNA: Salt bridges and hydrogen bonds between side chains of basic amino acids (especially lysine & arginine) and phosphate oxygens on DNA
+Lysine acetylation eliminates a positive charge on lysine thereby weakening the electrostatic attraction between histone and DNA, resulting in partial unwinding of the DNA, making it more accessible for gene expression. histones make five type of interaction with DNA: Salt bridges and hydrogen bonds between side chains of basic amino acids (especially lysine C6H14N2O2 & arginine C6H14N4O2 ) & phosphate oxygen on DNA

 Immune system , the immune system is a network of biological systems that protects an organism from diseases.
 It detects and responds to a wide variety of pathogens, from viruses to parasitic worms, as well as cancer cells and objects such as wood splinters, distinguishing them from the organism's own healthy tissue.
 Many species have two major subsystems of the immune system.
 The innate immune system provides a preconfigured response to broad groups of situations and stimuli.
 The adaptive immune system provides a tailored response to each stimulus by learning to recognize molecules it has previously encountered.
 Both use molecules and cells to perform their functions.
 Nearly all organisms have some kind of immune system.
 Bacteria have a rudimentary immune system in the form of enzymes that protect against viral infections.
 Other basic immune mechanisms evolved in ancient plants and animals and remain in their modern descendants.
 These mechanisms include phagocytosis, antimicrobial peptides called defensins, and the complement system.
 Jawed vertebrates, including humans, have even more sophisticated defense mechanisms, including the ability to adapt to recognize pathogens more efficiently.
 Adaptive (or acquired) immunity creates an immunological memory leading to an enhanced response to subsequent encounters with that same pathogen.
 This process of acquired immunity is the basis of vaccination.
 Dysfunction of the immune system can cause autoimmune diseases, inflammatory diseases and cancer.
 Immunodeficiency occurs when the immune system is less active than normal, resulting in recurring and life-threatening infections.
 In humans, immunodeficiency can be the result of a genetic disease such as severe combined immunodeficiency, acquired conditions such as HIV/AIDS, or the use of immunosuppressive medication.
 Autoimmunity results from a hyperactive immune system attacking normal tissues as if they were foreign organisms.
 Common autoimmune diseases include Hashimoto's thyroiditis, rheumatoid arthritis, diabetes mellitus type 1, and systemic lupus erythematosus.
 Immunology covers the study of all aspects of the immune system.